-My research program seeks to advance knowledge of the historical sociology and political ecology of development processes.
+My research program seeks to advance knowledge of the sociology and ecology of development.
 My overarching research program is constituted by three interlocking projects: (i) the critical rethinking of the conceptual framework of development through the reconstruction and elaboration of the idea of "uneven and combined development"; (ii) the systematic deployment of this theory to elucidate various aspects of state, economy, and society in northeast Africa so as to better understand their developmental trajectories; (iii) and, thirdly, the extension of this the theory of uneven and combined development to the metabolic relations between society and nature.

 Presentations and Activities

 - The Long Revolution: 1974 from the Perspective of 1991.
 The Ethiopian Revolution at 40.
 November 2014.
 International Institute for Social History.
 Amsterdam, The Netherlands.

 - Land Enclosures: Implications for Water.
 Water Scarcity, Risk and Democracy in the Mediterranean and the Middle East.
 April 2013.
 Global Water Partnership.
 Athens, Greece.

 - Massawa: Politics and Culture in a Red Sea Emporium.
 IFRIQIYYA Colloquium.
 April 2011.
 Institute for African Studies and the Department of Middle Eastern, South Asian and African Studies.
 Columbia University.

 - New Enclosures.
 Roundtable on New Enclosures.
 April 2011.
 Organization of Cornell Planners.
 Miller-Heller House, Ithaca, NY.

 - Development by Dispossession: Land Grabbing as New Enclosures in Contemporary Ethiopia.
 International Conference on Global Land Grabbing.
 April 2011.
 Institute of Development Studies.
 Sussex University, Brighton UK.